This information explains the process of being discharged from your hospital stay at Memorial Sloan Kettering (MSK).

 You will receive written discharge instructions, including information about your medications.
 Before you leave, your nurse will review these instructions with you and teach you how to do any self-care that you will need.
 Make sure that you understand how much medication you need to take, how and when you should take it, and what the possible side effects of your medication are.
 Also, make sure that you know when you should call your doctor.
 If you have any questions or concerns, ask your nurse and write down the answers.

-If home care services have been arranged for you, their name and phone number will be listed on your written discharge instructions.
+If home care services have been arranged for you, the agency’s name and phone number will be listed on your written discharge instructions.
 Your discharge instructions will also list when the services will start.
-Please ask your case manager if you have any questions on these services.Back to top
+If you have any questions about these services, ask your case manager.

 Who can we contact if my caregivers and I have questions?

-Talking about discharge sometimes takes place at times of stress.
 If you have any questions or concerns about leaving the hospital, talk with your doctor, nurse, or case manager.
-Social workers are also available to help you and your caregivers cope with your illness and treatment, as well as deal with your concerns about leaving the hospital.
+Social workers are also available to help you and your caregivers cope with your illness and treatment, and any concerns you may have about leaving the hospital.

 If you have any questions after you’re discharged, contact your doctor’s office.
 You can also contact Case Management directly by calling 212-639-6860.Back to top